-These Oven Roasted Sweet Potatoes and Parsnips with Carrots are the homespun, seasonal side dish you need in your life!
-Onions, garlic, herbs, and seasoned salt add a ton of flavor to these crispy caramelized root veggies.
+These oven Roasted Sweet Potatoes with Parsnips are the homespun, seasonal side dish you need in your life!
+The mix of carrots, onions, garlic, herbs, and seasoned salt adds a ton of flavor to these crispy caramelized root veggies.

 - Sweet Potatoes: The sweet potatoes should be cut into 1-inch cubes.

 - Onions: Cut your onions into wedges.
 Any type of onion will do: sweet, white, red, or yellow.

 - Carrots and Parsnips: Like the sweet potatoes, cut your carrots and parsnips into 1-inch chunks.

 - Garlic: Minced fresh garlic has the brightest, boldest flavor, but garlic powder or garlic from a jar is also fine!

 - Olive Oil: Roasted veggies are extra-crispy and caramelized when tossed with oil before baking.